manateeit/mit-psa/docs/time_entry.md

 - **Displays:** Buttons for approve, reject, and request changes.
 - **Contains:** Dialog components for additional input when rejecting or requesting changes.

+**IntervalManagement.tsx**

+Provides an interface for managing ticket viewing intervals:

+- **Displays:** List of intervals with start/end times and durations
+- **Actions:** Select, merge, delete intervals and create time entries
+- **Filtering:** Group by ticket, filter by date range
+- **Integration:** Used in both ticket details and time sheet views

+**IntervalItem.tsx**

+Renders an individual interval with selection capability:

+- **Shows:** Start time, end time, duration, and auto-close status
+- **Interaction:** Selection checkbox for batch operations
+- **Styling:** Visual indicators for different interval states

+**TimeSheetHeader.tsx**

+Enhanced to include interval toggle functionality:

+- **Toggle:** Button to show/hide intervals in the time sheet view
+- **Indicator:** Shows count of available intervals

 ---

 ## Time Period Generation

-The Time Entry system now includes functionality to automatically generate time periods based on configurable settings.
+The Time Entry system includes functionality to automatically generate time periods based on configurable settings.
 This feature streamlines the process of creating time periods for time tracking and billing purposes.

 ### Key Components